UKPLab/acl2019-BERT-argument-classification-and-clustering/argument-classification/README.md

 If you want to train BERT on all 25,492 sentences from the UKP Argument Corpus, run `train_ukp_all_data.sh`.

 We also provide a data reader and script for the [IBM Debater dataset](http://www.research.ibm.com/haifa/dept/vst/debating_data.shtml).
-See `train_ibm.sh` how to train BERT for this dataset and see `datasets/ibm/README.txt` for further details on that dataset.
+See `train_ibm.sh` how to train BERT for this dataset.
+As before, you first need to download the corpus and unzip it to `datasets/ibm/.

 **Note:** Training on GPU leads to non-determinisitc results.
 For scientific experiments, we recommend to train with multiple random seeds and to average results.